Return to Learn 2021-2022

-As the Southfield Public School District plans for the start of the 2020-21 academic year, we are committed to keeping our families, staff, students, and community members informed.
-While there are still many uncertainties regarding what the upcoming school year will look like, we are hard at work to ensure our students continue to have access to a high-quality educational experience.
+Southfield Public School District is committed to keeping our families, staff, students, and community members informed.
+We are hard at work to ensure our students continue to have access to a high-quality educational experience.

-This web page serves as a hub for updates related to the reopening of our schools.
-Here, you will find information on potential school schedule changes, cleaning protocols in our buildings, health and safety measures, meal service procedures, and how we plan to provide students with access to technology.
-It also includes information on athletics and activities, along with answers to frequently asked questions.
+This web page serves as a hub for updates.
+Here, you will find information on potential school schedule changes, meal service procedures, and how we plan to provide students with access to technology.
+It also includes information on athletics and activities.

 The situation surrounding COVID-19 is evolving with time.
 We will regularly update this page as our plans continue to take shape.
 We encourage you to keep checking back for the latest information.